Guided Data Augmentation for Offline Reinforcement Learning and Imitation Learning: Introduction

-To make this concept more concrete, imagine we are training an autonomous vehicle to park in a parking lot using a limited set of demonstrations (Fig.~\ref{fig:guda_overview}).
-Since a parking lot has a relatively uniform surface, we can generate augmented experience by translating and rotating the agent in our demonstrations.
-Expert behaviors for this tasks include (1) driving towards the desired parking spot and (2) orienting the car inside the parking spot.
-However, a uniformly random sampling of augmented data will most often produce data in which the agent drives away from the parking spot or approaches it at an unfavorable angle.
-With GuDA, we can generate relevant augmented data by only sampling augmented trajectory segments in which the agent successfully parks the car.
-Such augmented data closely mimics data that an expert policy would generate and provides more varied expert-quality data without asking for more demonstrations.
+We propose \textbf{Gu}ided \textbf{D}ata \textbf{A}ugmentation (GuDA), a human-guided DA framework that generates large amounts of expert-quality data from a limited set of potentially suboptimal data.
+The key insight behind GuDA is that a human can often determine if an augmented trajectory segment resembles expert data by simply checking if its sequence of states brings the agent closer to solving the task.
+Thus, a user can restrict the space of DAF transformations to only generate augmented data that represents progress toward task completion.
+To make this concept more concrete, imagine training an autonomous vehicle to park in a parking lot given a single suboptimal trajectory (Fig.~\ref{fig:guda_overview}).
+Since a parking lot has a relatively uniform surface, we can generate augmented experience by translating and rotating the agent.
+Sampling augmented data uniformly at random will most often produce data in which the agent drives away from the parking spot or approaches it at an unfavorable angle.
+However, we can generate expert-quality augmented data by translating and rotating trajectory segments such that the agent successfully parks.